 Can you buy Pinterest followers?

-Yes, you can buy Pinterest followers.
+Yes, you can buy 1000 Pinterest followers.
+Heck, you can even buy 1000 Pinterest likes.
 But they won’t help your account because those accounts are just bots.
-They won’t click or save your content, and they’ll tank your engagement rate.
+They won’t turn into monthly Pinterest viewers that click or save your content, and they’ll tank your engagement rate.
 Pinterest routinely removes bot and inactive accounts so you’ll inevitably see those bot followers disappear.

 Do Pinterest followers matter?

 The quick answer is no. The number of followers you have does NOT determine the distribution of your pins on Pinterest.
-An account with no followers can still have its pins shown on the home feed and in search results.
+An account with no followers can still have a decent Pinterest presence and have its pins shown on the home feed and in search results.
 However, your pins are shown to your followers on the home feed, so you do get extra exposure with the followers that you collect.

 How many Pinterest followers is considered good?